-ii.
-Asymmetric Spinnakers shall comply with the following requirements
+Asymmetric Spinnakers shall comply with the following requirements:

-- 2. Maximum Standard SMG shall be < or = to 1.8\ STL - 3.
-SMG shall be $\geq$ 75% of foot length. - 4.
-Boats articulating the tack of an asymmetric spinnaker shall indicate this on their application. - 5.
+- i.
+Maximum Standard luff length shall be < or = to 110% V(ISP2+STL2) - ii.
+Maximum Standard SMG shall be < or = to 1.8 STL - iii.
+SMG shall be ≥ 75% of foot length. - iv.
+Boats articulating the tack of an asymmetric spinnaker shall indicate this on their application. - v.
 Any change in STL not accompanied with a commiserate change in SMG shall be reviewed by the Committee for possible further adjustments not covered within these rules.
-Owners are advised to consult with the Committee before making such a change. - 6.
+Owners are advised to consult with the Committee before making such a change. - vi.
 Any change in ISP not accompanied with a commiserate change in AREA shall be reviewed by the Committee for possible further adjustments not covered within these rules.
 Owners are advised to consult with the Committee before making such a change.

-iii.
+c.
 General

-- 1. Boats using both symmetric and asymmetric spinnakers from a standard spinnaker pole shall indicate this on their application.
-Spinnaker staysails shall be allowed when using a boats spinnaker rating. - 2.
+- i.
+Boats using both symmetric and asymmetric spinnakers from a standard spinnaker pole shall indicate this on their application.
+Spinnaker staysails shall be allowed when using a boats spinnaker rating. - ii.
 All sails classified as spinnakers shall be passed forward of the headstay during tacking and gybing maneuvers.
-A CodeO is a spinnaker. - 3.
-Appendix A references how spinnakers are adjusted based on the boat configuration. - 4.
-Appendix B is an open list of boat with Standard Asymmetrical Spinnaker Areas iv.
+A Code 0 is a spinnaker. - iii.
+Appendix A references how spinnakers are adjusted based on the boat configuration. - iv.
+Appendix B is an open list of Boats with Standard Asymmetrical Spinnaker Areas d.
 Oversize (SPL) (SPL/Lu) (Area)

-- 1. Oversized Symmetric spinnakers will be adjusted based on Table D. Oversized Asymmetric spinnakers will be adjusted based on Table E. - a.
-Area used to compare larger or smaller size spinnakers shall be calculated with the standard IRC Spinnaker Area Formula: - SPA = ((SLU + SLE)/2) \ ((SFL + (4 \ SHW))/5) \ 0.83 SLU, SLE, SFL and SHW of the largest area spinnaker on board shall be declared. - ii.
+- i.
+Oversized Symmetric spinnakers will be adjusted based on Table C. Oversized Asymmetric spinnakers will be adjusted based on Table D. - a.)
+Area used to compare larger or smaller size spinnakers shall be calculated with the standard IRC Spinnaker Area Formula: - i.)
+SPA = ((SLU + SLE)/2) ((SFL + (4 SHW))/5) 0.83 SLU, SLE, SFL and SHW of the largest area spinnaker on board shall be declared. - ii.)
 This formula shall apply to either Symmetrical or Asymmetrical spinnakers.
-(Unless otherwise defined in this document) - iii.
-If a boat has a Class, Designer or Regional Area that shall govern. - 2.
-For boats that were designed originally with Symmetric Spinnakers, the Standard SMG and SFL is based on SPL \ 1.8 and STD LUFF based on .95 \ V(ISP2+STL2) with all other dimensions entered into the above Area Formula (SPA) to determine the Standard Symmetric Spinnaker Area, unless there is a Class, designer or regional standard for the boat.
-Any changes to the Spinnaker Area will be adjusted based on Table D. - 3.
-For Boats that were designed originally with asymmetric spinnakers (but not having a controlling reference 6.e.iv.1.iii) the Formula used to compute the Standard Asymmetric Spinnaker Area shall be (ISP x STL x 1.8 x .83).
-Adjustments to the Base rating will then be based on Table E a.
-If a boat's Performance Factor exceeds 3.5 based on the formula: [(.67\LWL) + (.34\LOA)] \ (SA/DISP)] where SA = (((STL\ISP) + (P\E))/2 the Standard Asymmetric Spinnaker Area shall be (ISP x STL x 1.8 x .73).
+(Unless otherwise defined in this document) - iii.)
+If a boat has a Class, Designer or Regional Area that shall govern. - ii.
+For boats that were designed originally with Symmetric Spinnakers, the Standard SMG and SFL is based on SPL 1.8 and MAX LUFF based on .95 V(ISP2+STL2) with all other dimensions entered into the above Area Formula (SPA) to determine the Standard Symmetric Spinnaker Area, unless there is an OD, designer or regional standard for the boat.
+Any changes to the Spinnaker Area will be adjusted based on Table C. - iii.
+For Boats that were designed originally with asymmetric spinnakers (but not having a controlling reference 6.3.d.i.a.)iii.) (above) the Formula used to compute the Standard Asymmetric Spinnaker Area shall be (ISP x STL x 1.8 x .83).
+Adjustments to the Base rating will then be based on Table D.

-Table D
+- a.)
+If a boat's Performance Factor exceeds 3.5 based on the formula: [(.67LWL) + (.34LOA)] (SA/DISP)] where SA = (((STLISP) + (PE))/2 the Standard Asymmetric Spinnaker Area shall be (ISP x STL x 1.8 x .73). - iv.
+Undersized Area will not be adjusted unless measurements are supplied with the Certificate.

-Symmetrical Spinnaker
+Table C Symmetrical Spinnaker